 SP

 The bottom line

-The paid plans are worth it in specific circumstances (enough savings for Plus, enough travel for Premium) but the free account is the core product, and it's genuinely good.
+The paid plans are worth it in specific circumstances (enough savings for Extra, enough travel for Max) but the free account is the core product, and it's genuinely good.

+SP